 If you need to elaborate on your responses to questions 1-6 on the "Other Project Information" document, please provide the Other Attachment information as an appendix to your project narrative.
-Information not easily accessible to a reviewer may be included in this appendix, but do not use this appendix to circumvent the page limitations of the application, except as noted under Appendix 1: Biographical Sketch: Identification of Potential Conflicts of Interest or Bias in Selection of Reviewers.
+Information not easily accessible to a reviewer may be included in this appendix, but do not use this appendix to circumvent the page limitations of the application.
 Reviewers are not required to consider information in this appendix.

-- Do not attach a separate file. - This appendix will not count in the project narrative page limitation.

-Do not attach any of the requested appendices described above as files for fields 9, 10, 11, and 12.
-Follow the above instructions to include the information as appendices to the project narrative file.
-These appendices will not count toward the project narrative's page limitation.
+- Do not attach a separate file. - This appendix will not count in the project narrative page limitation. - Do not attach any of the requested appendices described above as files for fields 9, 10, 11, and 12. - Follow the above instructions to include the information as appendices to the project narrative file. - These appendices will not count toward the project narrative's page limitation. - Do not attach any files to fields 9, 10, 11, or 12.